adithyarganesh/CSC555_Covid_Simulation/README.md

 The code to simulate a pandemic with 3 scenarios been implemented.

 # Implementation
-The code is implemented in a single notebook called Covid_Simulator.py.
+The code is implemented in a single notebook called Covid_Simulator.ipynb.
 The notebook file that shows complete information of the tasks that have been run.

 # Results